Insectman Home

 Those textbooks were the spearhead for lower academic standards and much more detrimental public school problems.
 Illegal drug use, student pregnancies (and abortions), evolutionism, anti-Americanism, and the homosexual agenda swept into Kanawha County Schools.
 (Proof is provided on the West Virginia News pages.)

 As expected from liberals who control the “free” press, the reporting of the TBW has been (as it was in 1974) obviously slanted against the protesters.
+Unfortunately, the miniscule minority who were violence prone are the ones who receive nearly all of the attention.
 A typical "history" of the TBW takes facts that only focus on the violence and other "extreme" events and ignores the overwhelming opposing occurrences.
-Media coverage of the protest often featured quotes from hot-headed foul mouthed protesters.
+There was violence (shootings and car bombs) directed toward the protesters.
+Media coverage of the protest often featured hot-headed foul mouthed professing (some were probably plants) protesters.
 It would not have been difficult to find plenty of soft-spoken articulate folks on the protest lines.
 As a matter of fact, I distinctly remember a reporter interviewing me as I walked in the first major protester march to the Capitol.
 I have no record of her printing anything I said.
+See “Pure Propaganda & Trembling Truth” for an example of propaganda and a rare taste of the truth.

 After 35 years, a journalist/researcher finally realized that there were teachers who were against the books.
 In April of 2009 I was contacted by a journalist researching the history of Kanawha County Textbook War, I had sort of put the event into a category similar to what many Vietnam era veterans (http://insectman.us/testimony/uss-wright.htm) did with that war.
 We put it behind us and tried to avoid the “shame” that “enlightened” people wanted to cast upon us.
 Sure, I had enough “fire-in-the-belly” to make me refuse to totally hang my head because I knew, deep down, that those who thumbed their noses at us (Vietnam era vets and textbook protesters) were wrong.
 For too many years I just assumed a defensive position instead of advocating for the truth.
 Talking to the journalist motivated me to look through my files (untouched for over 30 years) and to retrieve some dim memories of the Textbook War.
-That led to the series of articles “1974 Textbook War: The Good, the Bad, and the Ugly” (see above) and eventually, thanks to Avis Hill (one of the preachers who led the protest), the 35th reunion of the protesters.
-(The aforementioned journalist completed a reasonably objective documentary.)
+That led to a series of articles (“1974 Textbook War: The Good, the Bad, and the Ugly”) and eventually, thanks to Avis Hill (one of the preachers who led the protest), the 35th reunion of the protesters and the book Protester Voices: The 1974 Textbook Tea Party.

-Of major significance is the headline, which is the opinion expressed by Professor Carol Mason (See Part II of 1974 Textbook War: The Good, the Bad, and the Ugly.)
-The article headline is “Kanawha County Textbook War was pivotal to life in America today--Events called omen of 'rightward shift' from '60s liberal radicalism”.
-Dr. Mason was quoted as saying (correctly in my opinion), “Without a doubt, the textbook controversy heralded the post-1960s rightward shift in American culture and politics,"
+Of major significance is the headline, which is the opinion expressed by Professor Carol Mason.
+The article headline is “Kanawha County Textbook War was pivotal to life in America today--Events called omen of 'rightward shift' from '60s liberal radicalism.”
+Dr. Mason was quoted as saying (correctly in my opinion), “Without a doubt, the textbook controversy heralded the post-1960s rightward shift in American culture and politics."

 History has proven, beyond the shadow of a doubt, the protesters were right.
 Proof fills the headlines of West Virginia news from 1975 forward.
 The folks who protested for righteousness and America in 1974, and their offspring, should hold their heads high.